 - A variety of art supplies for children to use to make their projects (writing paper, construction paper, crayons, markers, scissors, glue, collage materials, etc.)

 Say something kind to each learner to recognize their contributions to the group/community.
-This can be done as they enter the room after a break.
-For example,“I really appreciate that you picked up the trash you saw in the hallway (other examples: worked quietly, helped someone with work, listened to a friend).”
+For example,“I really appreciate that you picked up the trash you saw (worked quietly, helped someone with work, listened to a friend).”

 Allow time to discuss the positive aspects of showing others appreciation when they help.